ioBroker/ioBroker.iot/README.md

 ```

 ## How names will be generated
-The adapter tries to generate virtual devices for smart home control (e.g. Amazon Alexa or Google Home).
+The adapter tries to generate virtual devices for smart home control (e.g., Amazon Alexa or Google Home).

 There are two important enumerations for that: rooms and functions.

 Rooms are like: living room, bathroom, sleeping room.
 Functions are like: light, blind, heating.

-Following conditions must be met to get the state in the automatically generated list:
+The following conditions must be met to get the state in the automatically generated list:

 - the state must be in some "function" enumeration.
-- the state must have role ("state", "switch" or "level.*", e.g. level.dimmer) if not directly included into "functions".
+- the state must have role ("state", "switch" or "level.*", e.g. level.dimmer) if not directly included in "functions".
 It can be that the channel is in the "functions", but state itself not.
 - the state must be writable: `common.write` = true
 - the state dimmer must have `common.type` as 'number'